mgomes16/mutsinzi.github.io/_posts/2016-07-05-dance_interview_allan.md

 My meeting with Allan left me feeling inspired, he's able to balance college with his love for dance and his many aspirations.
 What I found refreshing the most was how he's able to use dance as a tool to teach kids about transformational life skills.

-Do checkout his social media channels and support his vision!
+Do checkout his social media channels to support his vision!

 + <a href= " https://web.facebook.com/BlackSuperman-805414699525620/?fref=ts"  target="_blank">BlackSuperman<i class="fa fa-facebook" style="padding:15px"></i></a>